postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 ## Next steps

-Check out [Postman's integrations](/docs/integrations/intro-integrations/) to incorporate Postman into your existing API development workflows.
+Now that you have set up your Postman team, you can use reports to get insights into your team's API development, including tests, documentation, and monitoring coverage.

-If you're on an Enterprise plan, check out [Postman's reporting feature](/docs/reports/reports-overview/), which provides insights into your team's API development, including tests, documentation, and monitoring coverage.
+- To learn more about Postman's reporting feature, visit [Using reports](/docs/reports/reports-overview/). (_Enterprise plans only._)